AnthonyCalandra/modern-cpp-features/CPP20.md

 ```

 ### std::bind_front
-Generates a forwarding call wrapper for a callable object f with parameters `Args&&... args`.
+Generates a forwarding call wrapper for a callable object `f` with parameters `Args&&... args`.
-Calling this wrapper is equivalent to invoking f with its first sizeof...(Args) parameters bound to args.
+Calling this wrapper is equivalent to invoking `f` with its first `sizeof...(Args)` parameters bound to `args`.
 ```c++
 std::bind_front(f, bound_args...)(call_args...);
 ```